hallambaker/Mathematical-Mesh/Web/Guide/key.md

 The EARL itself specifies a domain name and a secret.
 The content is stored on the Web Service under a label that is the Content Digest of the secret.

-EARLs may be generated using either the `dare earl` command to generate a new secret/digest pair which are then used to process the content data:
+EARLs may be generated using the `key earl` command to generate a new secret/digest pair which are then used to process the content data:

 ````
 >key earl
-EDKC-JTJB-LPQH-6452-XJNX-3OLM-TQPW-3I
+ECXR-S6AG-SVR5-BHKV-X4S5-5LNK-J6UQ-7N
-MDXW-KXQD-GI6R-QNVG-M2PT-KUEX-PR24-AJBG-IW3E-7LEL-YSQN-DS4W-3JOJ-GZA3
+MAS6-LOUP-LMEV-A7OE-F2J4-LOTT-K5SE-PF5Q-FME7-ALLB-YPTB-LO5I-RB66-B2VW
 ````

-Alternatively, the 'dare earl' command may be used to perform both operations:
+Alternatively, the `dare earl` command may be used to perform both operations:

 **Missing Example***